Sharp $\ell^p$ inequalities for discrete singular integrals on the lattice $\mathbb{Z}^d$: Fourier multiplier of the probabilistic discrete Hilbert transform

 \section{Fourier multiplier of the probabilistic discrete Hilbert transform}

-In this section we focus on the case $d=1$ and compute the Fourier transform of the probabilistic discrete Hilbert transform $T_{\bH}$ whose kernel is given by
+In this section, we focus on the case $d=1$ and compute the Fourier transform of the probabilistic discrete Hilbert transform $T_{\bH}$ whose kernel is given by

 This representation for the kernel of the probabilistic discrete Hilbert transform $T_{\bH}$ together with the computation from Proposition \ref{DisRieszKern1} makes it clear that there is a connection between this operator and the discrete Hilbert transform $H_{\dis}$.
 However, this by itself does not yet give the bound $\|H_{\dis}\|_{\ell^p\to \ell^p}\leq \cot(\frac{\pi}{2p^*})$.
-In order to derive this bound from the bound of $\|T_{\bH}\|_{\ell^p\to \ell^p}$, we show that, up to convolution with a probability kernel, the discrete Hilbert transform equals the probabilistic discrete Hilbert transform.
+In order to derive this bound from the bound of $\|T_{\bH}\|_{\ell^p\to \ell^p}$, as already noted in the introduction, one needs to show that up to convolution with a probability kernel, the discrete Hilbert transform equals the probabilistic discrete Hilbert transform.
 This crucial fact was derived in \cite{BanKwa}*{Lemma 1.3} using explicit computations to construct such a kernel.
-In what follows we provide a completely different proof of this fact, based on the formula from Lemmas \ref{DPG-forlula1}, \ref{DPG-formula2}, and Bochner's theorem on positive-definite functions, which gives an explicit formula for the Fourier transform of such a kernel.
-Although not clear at all at this point, it may be possible that such approach based on the Fourier transform (as opposed to the complex variables approach in \cite{BanKwa}) could lead to a similar results for the CZ discrete Riesz transforms in $d>1$.
+In what follows we provide a completely different proof of this fact, based on the formula from Lemmas \ref{DPG-forlula1}, \ref{DPG-formula2}, which gives an explicit formula for the Fourier transform of such a kernel.
+Although not clear at all at this point, it may be possible that such an approach based on the Fourier transform (as opposed to the complex variables approach in \cite{BanKwa}) could lead to similar results for the discrete Riesz transforms $R^{(k)}_{\dis}$ in $d>1$.